erikh3/postgresql-pgadmin/README.md

 # Requirements:

-This project expect installed [Docker](https://www.docker.com/) on your system.
+This project expects installed [Docker](https://www.docker.com/) on your system.

 # Start: